ucsd-dsc-arts/dsc160-midterm-group12/README.md

 For our project, we used libraries that have been previously included in this class.
 This includes: BeautifulSoup, os, request, pandas, multiple packages from skimage, numpy, scipy, matplotlib, PIL Image, and cv2.
 These packages allowed us to analyze our images to make our classifier.

-## Reference
+## References

-References to any papers, techniques, repositories you used:
-- Papers
-- Repositories
-- Blog posts

 - Used to find background information of Monet's hardships through life.
 Used in the Monet through the decades notebook. https://www.smh.com.au/entertainment/art-and-design/claude-monet-20160920-grk00i.html
+- Further background on Monet https://www.biography.com/artist/claude-monet